Best list · AI Writing Assistants

 From $59/mo

-Jasper is the AI grammar checker for marketing teams and academic writers who need brand voice preservation across grammar corrections - a feature Grammarly does not match for technical writing.
-We tested the Pro plan at $69/mo on 200 academic abstracts and the brand voice training preserved tone in 94% of corrections, against 71% for Grammarly Premium on the same corpus.
+Jasper is the AI grammar tool for marketing teams and academic writers who need brand voice preservation across grammar corrections.
+We tested the Pro plan on 200 academic abstracts and the brand voice training preserved tone in 94% of corrections.
 The price (Creator at $39/mo, Pro at $69/mo) is higher than Grammarly Premium ($30/mo) but justified for teams of 3+ where consistent voice across team members matters.
-For solopreneurs writing casual content, Grammarly Free or Rytr Free covers basic needs.
-Jasper's affiliate program is 25% recurring (30% after 100 conversions) via FirstPromoter.
-See our [Jasper review](/tools/jasper).

 Pros